cha0s/propertea/README.md

 ### Performance

+Code generation (`new Function`) is used to generate a [monomorphic](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html) proxy shape from a blueprint.
+This keeps the [inline cache](https://mathiasbynens.be/notes/shapes-ics) hot and performant.

 It is greatly beneficial for performance when data is arranged contiguously so that e.g. SIMD may be leveraged for data transformations.

 This library is *fast*.
 As you can see in [`src/pool.bench.js`](./src/pool.bench.js), Propertea beats native JavaScript by 100-1000x transforming contiguous data.
 Pooled allocations actually beat native after warming the pool.

-Code generation (`new Function`) is used to generate a [monomorphic](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html) proxy shape, based off the blueprint.

-### etc...
+### Onward and upward

-Specifically, this is motivated by my pure JavaScript ECS that is the next to be open sourced.
+Specifically, this is motivated by my pure JavaScript ECS which is the next to be released.

+## TODO

+- Fixed-length arrays
+- Fixed-shape maps (depends on `crunches` codec support)
+- More array proxy ops